forrely/MWO-JSON-Gen/README.md

  convert mwo game files to json

 To Use:
+- Extract GameData.pak in "...Mechwarrior Online/Game/" like a zip file to its current location ("...Mechwarrior Online/Game/GameData")
-1. Replace gamePath variable at the top MWOJsonGen.py with the path to your MWO game files.
+- Replace gamePath variable at the top MWOJsonGen.py with the path to your MWO game files.
-2. Run MWOJsonGen.py
+- Run MWOJsonGen.py
-3. Files will be generated in your working director.
+- Files will be generated in your working directory.